menu

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Gordon has relatively fewer families with younger children, and/or college students.
 Combined, this makes Gordon a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Gordon is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Gordon does not have a public transit system used by locals to get to and from work.

 Demographics

-The per capita income in Gordon in 2022 was $31,054, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
-This equates to an annual income of $124,216 for a family of four.
+The per capita income in Gordon in 2022 was $27,884, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
+This equates to an annual income of $111,536 for a family of four.

 The people who call Gordon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gordon residents report their race to be White, followed by Native American.
-Important ancestries of people in Gordon include German, English, Finnish, Romanian, and Swedish.
+Important ancestries of people in Gordon include German, Irish, Finnish, English, and Romanian.

 The most common language spoken in Gordon is English.
 Other important languages spoken here include German/Yiddish and Native American languages.